FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 So if you want a Prehandler to intercept all create interactions, you should choose an order lower than that of the :ref:`Create <vonk_plugins_create>` plugin, which is 4420.

 An example of this is the :ref:`Prevalidation <vonk_plugins_prevalidation>` plugin.
 It needs to validate all resources that get handled by the Create, Update, Conditional Create and Conditional Update plugins.
 Of these, Create has the lowest order: 4420.
 So it must be below 4420.
 But it also needs to act on each resource in a :ref:`Batch <vonk_plugins_batch>` or :ref:`Transaction <vonk_plugins_transaction>`, so it must be higher than these two, which means higher than 3120.
-So Prevalidation has order 4320.
+So this is why we have chosen 4320 as order for Prevalidation.

 Posthandler
 ^^^^^^^^^^^